Magnatronic/gioco/README.md

 ## 🌟 Acknowledgments

-This project was developed with the understanding that accessible design benefits everyone.
+This project was developed with the understanding that accessible design benefits everyone, particularly in therapeutic contexts.
 Special thanks to:
-- **Assistive technology users** who provided invaluable feedback
+- **Students with disabilities** who provided invaluable feedback
-- **Special education professionals** who guided the educational approach
+- **Occupational therapists** who guided the therapeutic approach
-- **Web accessibility experts** who ensured inclusive implementation
+- **Assistive technology specialists** who ensured inclusive implementation
+- **Special education professionals** who shaped the educational framework
 - **The broader disability community** for advocating for digital inclusion

 ---

-**Made with accessibility, education, and inclusion at the heart of every design decision.**
+**Made with accessibility, therapeutic value, and inclusion at the heart of every design decision.**